42 (dominoes): Plunge

-Also called Crash, this variation is exactly like Splash, except four (or in some variants, three) marks are bid and the bidder must have four doubles.
+Also called Crash, this variation is exactly like Splash, except that four (or in some variants, three) marks are bid and the bidder must have four doubles.
 Jump bids are allowed for Splash and Plunge.
 All tricks must be won for a successful plunge bid.
-If the opponents win even one trick the plunge bid fails and the opponents get the marks.
+If the opponents win even one trick, the plunge bid fails and the opponents get the marks.

 Sevens

-Another less common rule is to allow a player to bid Sevens.
+Another less-common rule is to allow a player to bid Sevens.
 Instead of the highest domino winning each trick, the domino whose sum is closest to seven wins.
 Dominoes are classified as "sevens" (the 4-3, 5-2, and 6-1 tiles), "one away" (dominoes adding to six or eight), "two away" (adding to five or nine), etc. When more than one domino of the same distance from seven is played, the first domino played is considered the winner.
 A player must bid at least 42 (one mark) to go in sevens, and losing even one trick will set the bidder.
 When a bid of "sevens" wins the contract, all players reveal their dominoes face-up and order them from sevens to maximum-away.
 Dominoes must be played in this order by all players.

 An even less common version of Sevens is looper, where the bidder takes it for less than 42 points (one mark) and can lose a trick.

 Both Sevens and Looper are not widely played and are rarely allowed by legitimate 42 players.